 State Your Opinion

-If your students struggle to express their point of view, this effective lesson on investigating point of view will get them on the right track.
+If your students struggle to express their point of view, this effective lesson on investigating their point of view will get them on the right track.

-Encouraging the students to explain and justify their reasoning to the class is a great way to explore opinion and verbally expressing points of view.
+Read the story I Wanna Iguana by Karen Kaufman Orloff.
+After the story, ask students to share their points of view about some everyday issues that they can relate to.
+Encouraging the students to explain and justify their reasoning to the class is a great way to explore opinion and verbal expression of points of view.

 Speaking in Rhyme

 Sometimes the problem isn’t the processing of speech, it’s the nerves that come along with it.

-The cards are designed for use in small groups!
+The cards are designed for use in small groups.
 Print and laminate several sets of the cards so that each group can work on the same rhyme simultaneously.